NicholasGraalum/CS362-Project/LIVINGDOC.md

 -- Store_api_id (item id in kroger api) (int)
 -- Nutrition_api_id (item id in usda fdc api) (int)

+### Software Design

+#### webpages (presentation layer)

+Handlebars (technically on server): main handlebar template will include the header, sidebar, and base layout for every page.
+Partial templates will be used to render the subpages using data from the database.

+#### Server (business layer)

+Express routing to serve html pages rendered from handlebars to client.
+Routing functions are responsible for handling calling other necessary functions for computing, calling DAL functions or FDC nutrition API and Kroger API to collect necessary data, and rendering html page with data and handlebars.

+#### Data access layer

+Will use an ORM library called Sequelize to easily access the data from MySQL.
+We will start by implementing functions to return data for each table and add additional functions as necessary.
+This will allow anyone working on the program to easily access data, even if they aren't familiar with the database.

+#### Database specifications (data layer)
 DataBase service:
 MySQL: This will be used to make the database for the meals and ingredients.
 We are most comfortable with this service.
+Responsibilities: respond with data when receiving SQL query requests.

 ### Coding Guidelines
 All of these guidelines were taken from the google AI overview, slightly modified to stay inline with how our group operates.
 These all best fit our group as web development requires a lot of cross referencing with variable names and attributes.
 We can keep a consistent naming convention and system to all our code to better communicate and avoid common errors.
 Furthermore having language specific guidelines for functionality can help the team avoid loading times and keep a consistent mindset for the product.